armcha/AutoLinkTextViewV2/README.md

 **The main differences between the old and new version are**
 - Fully migration to Kotlin
 - Added several new features
-- Some imporvements and fixes
+- Some improvements and fixes

 **It supports automatic detection and click handlig for**
 * Hashtags (#)